-Global Communities has been working continuously in Honduras for 30 years, implementing a variety of development projects focused on housing, sanitation, disaster mitigation, municipal development, environmental management, agriculture, sustainable tourism and economic development.
+Global Communities has been continuously in Honduras for 30 years, implementing a variety of development projects focused on housing, sanitation, disaster mitigation, municipal development, environmental management, agriculture, sustainable tourism and economic development.

 Building on Global Communities’ successful water harvesting project, the Cosecha project is building ten new reservoirs to measure the cost effectiveness and impacts of water harvesting and improved agricultural practices compared to improved agricultural practices alone and a control group who will apply traditional farming practices.
 Supported by USAID Development Innovation Ventures (DIV), the project will help assess the impact of water harvesting on crop yields, farm profits, poverty, gender inequality, and environmental outcomes.

 Consolidating our previous work as the principal recipient of the Global Fund to Fight AIDS, Tuberculosis and Malaria, Global Communities is implementing new activities directed at orphans and vulnerable children (OVC) to achieve greater impact in the prevention and control of HIV/AIDS.
 The aims of the program include reducing the prevalence of HIV/AIDS infection; improving and maintaining the rate of survival among people who are undergoing ART; decreasing mother-to-child transmission; and improving the quality of life among OVC living in the 25 targeted municipalities.